RedisLabs/redislabs-docs/content/platforms/kubernetes/redb/create-aa-database.md

 ????API call???
 ```

-If the API call fails, create a DNS alias that resolves your API hostname (`<api-hostname>`) to the IP address for the ingress controller's LoadBalancer.
+<see comments> If the API call fails, create a DNS alias that resolves your API hostname (`<api-hostname>`) to the IP address for the ingress controller's LoadBalancer.

 ### Using OpenShift routes